mafda/deep_learning_101/README.md

 This repository presents the **basic notions** that involve the concept of Machine Learning and Deep Learning.

+Read more in this post [ML & DL — Machine Learning and Deep Learning 101](https://medium.com/@mafda_/ml-dl-machine-learning-and-deep-learning-101-2686d93d70d).

 ## Models

 The models include a brief theoretical introduction and practical implementations developed using Python and Keras/TensorFlow in Jupyter Notebooks.